python/mypy/docs/source/typed_dict.rst

 ``TypedDict``\s and containers with ``TypedDict`` items.
 Unlike most other types, mypy uses structural compatibility checking (or structural subtyping) with ``TypedDict``\s.
-A ``TypedDict`` object with extra items is compatible with (a subtype of) a narrower ``TypedDict``, assuming item types are compatible (*totality* also affects subtyping, as discussed below).
+A ``TypedDict`` object with extra items can be compatible with (a subtype of) a narrower ``TypedDict``, assuming item types are compatible (*totality* also affects subtyping, as does *closing*, as discussed below).

 A ``TypedDict`` object is not a subtype of the regular ``dict[...]`` type (and vice versa), since :py:class:`dict` allows arbitrary keys to be